 Cortaid (hydrocortisone topical 1 percent and 2.5 percent) is the least potent topical corticosteroid and is sold over the counter.
 It helps reduce discoloration, irritation, and inflammation caused by mild to moderate eczema symptoms.
 Hydrocortisone cream is typically applied twice daily until symptoms subside.

-Aclovate (alclometasone) is a low-potent topical corticosteroid (0.05 percent) that is obtained by prescription.
+Alclometasone is a low-potent topical corticosteroid (0.05 percent) that is obtained by prescription.
 It is slightly more potent than hydrocortisone and should not be used on sensitive areas of the skin.
 Note that it should not be used on children if they are younger than 1 year of age.
-Alcovate is typically applied twice daily until symptoms subside.
+Alclometasone is typically applied twice daily until symptoms subside.

 Learn more about over-the-counter treatment options for eczema.